JTorralba-CS/NETTAP/README.md

 TCPF Destination-IP Destination-Port [Listen-Port]

 Default listen port is 35263.
-You specify a custom [Listen-Port].
+An optional custom [Listen-Port] can be specified.